-Finding Florida: Beaches edition is the way we justify going to the beach to supplement our Florida studies.
+Finding Florida: Beaches is the way we justify going to the beach to supplement our Florida studies.
 We live literally 20 – 30 minutes from the beach.
 You can’t have 104 days of summer vacation without many trips to the beach.
-Follow along on Twitter, Instagram , or Facebook to see some of the pictures from our escapades.
 Logan is not a fan of the beach.
-It’s hot,bright plus the sand sends him into sensory overload.
+It’s hot, bright, and the sand sends him into sensory overload.
 The unpredictability of the waves causes him stress.
 His sister loves the beach.
 She could live there and be perfectly happy.
-We compromise by not making Logan go with us every time.
+We compromise her love with his hate by not making Logan go with us every time.

 This was completely on a whim.
-We happened to be picking up ground beef from Zaycon Foods .
-It sold out in our area so we were forced to drive to St. Petersburg to get it.
-One doesn’t simply drive past the beach then not stop.
+I happened to be need to pick up a bulk order of ground beef because it had sold out in our location.
+One doesn’t simply drive past the beach and not stop except I didn’t know the pickup location was that close to the beach.
 Following the signs from First Baptist Church of St. Petersburg brought us to Madeira Beach about an hour and a half before sunset.
-Granted , we had no bathing suits or towels.
-We stopped anyway.
+Granted , I hadn’t packed bathing suits or towels.
+Madison and I stopped anyway.
 We went into the warm ocean in our clothes and stayed until the sun disappeared.
 It was the best $3 I’ve ever spent!
+This spur of the moment idea would not have been possible with Logan.

 Right down the street from Clearwater Beach is Sand Key Park.
 We passed the already full parking lot of Clearwater Beach to find Sand Key Park relatively easily and quickly.
 Finding a spot on the beach wasn’t hard either.
 We set up quickly and ran into the water to have fun.
 The waves were intense to say the least here.
 The wind off the water was refreshing but also a tad strong.
 The kids managed to have fun even finding a starfish and several crabs.
 Lots of seaweed here!

 Waves were intense here.
-Great for body surfing or boogy boarding.
-Not great for swimming
+Great for body surfing or boogie boarding.
+Not great for swimming.

 Lots of seaweed in the water